Open Space Program

 The Open Space Volunteer Program was created to help maintain and preserve the city open space holdings.
 A variety of projects are scheduled monthly (weather permitting), including trail building, tree wrapping, fence repair and installation, wetland plantings and Russian olive management.
 To receive more information or to volunteer, please contact Patti Wright at 303-658-2201.

-Open Space Advisory Board
+The Parks, Recreation, Libraries and Open Space Advisory Board